RichardScottOZ/BSDWormer/README.md

 ### What is this repository for? ###

-* Quick summary
+* A BSD licensed re-implementation of the Poisson wavelet multiscale edge ("worm") code for geophysical potential fields.
-* Version
+* 0.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+* See the wiki to [set up your environment](https://bitbucket.org/fghorow/bsdwormer/wiki/Software%20Dependencies).

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* Formal guidelines to be determined.
+(But pull requests are more than welcome! ;-)

 ### Who do I talk to? ###